 Support…the premier counterterrorism wing and its partners

-Bagram Airfield is located in Afghanistan's Parwan Province, approximately 11 kilometers (7 miles) southeast of the city of Charikar and 47 kilometers (27 miles) north of Kabul.
+Bagram Airfield is located in Afghanistan's Parwan Province, approximately 11 kilometers (7 miles) southeast of the city of Charikar and 47 km (27 mi) north of Kabul.
 The airfield has two runways capable of serving large and small airframes.
-Kandahar Airfield is located in southern Afghanistan, about 16 km (10 mi) south-east of Kandahar City, the country’s second largest city.
+Kandahar Airfield is located in southern Afghanistan, about 16 km (10 mi) southeast of Kandahar City, the country’s second largest city.
 Jalalabad Airfield is 4.8 km (3 mi) to the southeast of Jalalabad City in Nangahar Province, which is nearer to the Afghanistan’s eastern border with Pakistan.

 The 455th AEW is one of two Air Force wings located within Afghanistan and provides decisive airpower throughout the country in support of Operation Freedom’s Sentinel and NATO’s Resolute Support mission.
 The airpower that the wing provides ensures NATO forces can focus on their training and advisement missions, while simultaneously targeting terrorist groups that wish harm upon the Afghan and American people.